cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 - When ENABLE_BIT of CFG_REG_LO CSR is '0'.
 - When the input signal stoptimer_i is '1'.

-busy_o pin is used to provide the status of APB Timer will be driven high if either Timer_lo or Timer_hi is enabled.
+The busy_o pin is used to provide the status of APB Timer, it will be driven high, if either Timer_lo or Timer_hi is enabled.

 64 bit Timer
 ~~~~~~~~~~~~~
-if the MODE_64_BIT in CFG_REG_LO CSR is '1', APB timer can be configured as 64-bit timer i.e. Timer_lo and Timer_hi are cascaded with one another.
+If the MODE_64_BIT in CFG_REG_LO CSR is '1', APB timer can be configured as 64-bit timer.
+TIMER_VAL_LO CSR will specify the lower 32 bit and TIMER_VAL_HI CSR will specify the upper 32 bit of the 64 bit timer.
-As it acts as a single 64 bit Timer, for control operations CFG_REG_LO CSR, event_lo_i input signal and irq_lo_o output signals are used.
+Timer_lo and Timer_hi are cascaded to acts as a single 64 bit Timer.
+For control operations CFG_REG_LO CSR, event_lo_i input signal and irq_lo_o output signals are used.
-all the [*]_LO CSRs for Timer_lo and TIMER_CMP_HI, TIMER_VAL_HI, TIMER_RESET_HI CSRS and RESET_HI bitfield in CFG_REG_HI are also used for Timer_hi.
+All the CSRs of Timer_lo are used, whereas only few CSRs of Timer_hi like TIMER_CMP_HI, TIMER_VAL_HI, TIMER_RESET_HI CSRS, and RESET_HI bitfield in CFG_REG_HI are used.

-64 bit Timer i.e. cascaded Timer_lo and Timer_hi can be enabled via the FW (ENABLE_BIT bitfield in CFG_REG_LO CSR is '1') or the external device input (When event_lo_i input signal and IEM_BIT bitfield in CFG_REG_LO CSR is '1').
+64 bit Timer can be enabled when the ENABLE_BIT bitfield in CFG_REG_LO CSR is '1' or the external device input (i.e. event_lo_i input signal and IEM_BIT bitfield in CFG_REG_LO CSR is '1').
 The Timer counter of Timer_lo checks whether the prescaler is enabled or not via the PRESCALER_EN_BIT bitfield in CFG_REG_LO CSR.

-If the prescaler is not enabled.
-For every positive edge of the clock, Timer counter will start incrementing its Timer_lo counter till it reaches the TIMER_CMP_LO and Timer_hi counter reaches the TIMER_CMP_HI and it generates the irq_lo_o interrupt.
+If the prescaler is not enabled, Only the 64 bit Timer counter is used generates the irq_lo_o interrupt and its working is described in the section `64 bit Timer Counter`_.

-If the prescaler is enabled.
-For every positive edge of the clock, the prescaler will start incrementing its internal counter till it reaches the PRESCALER_COMP bitfield in CFG_REG_LO CSR and it sets the prescaler_lo_target_reached to '1'.
+If the prescaler is enabled, for every positive edge of either the HCLK or reference clock, the prescaler will start incrementing its internal counter till it reaches the PRESCALER_COMP bitfield in CFG_REG_LO CSR and it sets the prescaler_lo_target_reached to '1' for 1 clock cycle.
-For every instance of prescaler_lo_target_reached is '1', Timer counter will be enabled and it increments the Timer_lo internal counter by '1' until it reaches the TIMER_CMP_LO and Timer_hi counter reaches the TIMER_CMP_HI then generates the irq_lo_o interrupt.
+For every instance of prescaler_lo_target_reached is '1', 64 bit Timer counter is enabled and incremented as per the description provided in the section `64 bit Timer Counter`_.

-If the CMP_CLR_BIT in CFG_REG_LO CSR is '1' then the Timer counter is reseted and it starts counting again to generate irq_lo_o and the same process is repeated.
+If the CMP_CLR_BIT in CFG_REG_LO CSR is '1', then the Timer counter is reset and it starts counting again to generate irq_lo_o and the same process is repeated.
-If the ONE_SHOT_BIT in CFG_REG_LO is '1' then the Timer counter is disabled.
+If the ONE_SHOT_BIT in CFG_REG_LO is '1', then the Timer counter is disabled.

 The figure below is a high-level block Diagram of a 64 bit APB Timer: